wfailla/un-orchestrator/orchestrator/README_COMPILE.md

 	$ echo 'DOCKER_OPTS="-e lxc"' >> /etc/default/docker
 	$ service docker restart

-**WARNING: the Docker execution environment is only supported when using xDPd as virtual switch.**
+**WARNING: the Docker execution environment is only supported if using xDPd as virtual switch.**

 #### Libvirt (and KVM)